DarraghReid/dara-MS1/README.md

         While most class names remained the same due to their built-in Bootstrap properties, they were extensively modified in the CSS.

-    * The About section also contains another call-to-action button which, agian, directs users to the Listen section.
+    * The About section also contains another call-to-action button which, again, directs users to the Listen section.

 * Listen Section